alawnchen/blog/_posts/2015-07-25-stuff-to-help-project-succed.md

 - to run the platform automating the deliveries
 - to establish rollback mechanisms in case of corrupted deliveries

-This list is probably not exhautive.
+This list is not exhautive.

 ### Were do we go from here?